The Big Question: What’s the average wedding RSVP response time? The data is in.

 - What does this mean for you, our loyal (or potential) online wedding RSVP users?
 Aside from knowing generally what to expect from your guests now, it’s obvious that there are some steps anyone can take to help speed up the process a bit.
 Some of this depends on the service you choose to use of course; some free wedding websites may contain issues that can delay RSVPs more than our data reflects.

-- Earlier is always better – So, how long should you give people to RSVP?
+So, how long should you give people to RSVP?
 As with planning any event, the more time you can give yourself and your guests to get organized, the better.
 Online RSVPs minimize the time it takes to notify and receive info from guests, but just like before the online RSVP emerged, personal calendars and schedules will always dictate guest response times.
 Do your best to choose an RSVP service quickly, even if you aren’t quite ready to send out your invites, because it allows you to figure out exactly how long it will take to contact your guests in the first place.

-- Figure out what your vendors need, and factor that in – Look, if it wasn’t for the many ways that extra costs pile up during wedding planning, the RSVP process wouldn’t be so scary, right?
+Look, if it wasn’t for the many ways that extra costs pile up during wedding planning, the RSVP process wouldn’t be so scary, right?
 But really, the reason you need to be on top of your wedding RSVP timeline is to avoid racking up costs with your caterer, reception hall, et al. This is most important when considering the deadline for responses you plan to include for your guests.
 While you want to be sure to leave time for them to figure out their own schedules, be sure to leave yourself plenty of time to ensure you have the important info you need for your wedding vendors.
 Talk to them each early, and be sure to find out firm deadlines that each need for this information.

 Special thanks to RSVPify Wonder Intern Mark Dobrenko for crunching the numbers for this Special Report…